eleanor-clifford/ellie.clifford.lol/http/md/documents/chat-systems.md

 * Because Ellie is running her own server, and can verify its code.
 But is Ellie's server backdoored in a way she can't detect?
 Who knows.

-** Because neither Ellie nor Alice can verify the code that is running on the matrix.org server.
+** Because neither Ellie nor Alice can verify the code that is running on the matrix.org server, and there is significant probability that it is a GCHQ metadata honeypot.
 ```

 Despite this currently being functionally identical to the Signal threat model,